 The psychology of motivation gives us insights into the kind of mindset we need for us to excel in life.
 Those who pursue perfection leading to excellence are the most powerful and productive people in any organization.
 They don’t need extrinsic motivation because they are driven internally—it’s in their DNA.

-- What Is Motivation And How To Get Motivated (Your Ultimate Guide)
+To learn more about the types of motivation and how to get motivated, check out What Is Motivation And How To Get Motivated (Your Ultimate Guide)

 Featured photo credit: Quino Al via unsplash.com